 If you decide to accept a free smart meter, your energy supplier will install the following equipment:

-- A smart prepayment meter for gas and/or electric.
+- or a smart prepayment meter for gas and/or electricity

-- A portable in-home display that tells you how much energy you are using.
+- plus a portable in-home display that tells you how much energy you are using

 Your smart meter will tell your portable in-home display how much energy you are using in pounds and pence, in near real time.

-If you have a smart prepayment meter your in-home display will also tell you how much credit you have left, how much emergency credit you have and your debt balance (if applicable).
-It will also enable new and flexible ways to top up the meter including by tablet or phone.
+If you have a smart prepayment meter, your in-home display will also tell you how much credit you have left, how much emergency credit you have and your debt balance (if applicable).
+It will also enable new and flexible ways to top up your meter by tablet or phone.

-Smart meters are covered by UK and EU product safety legislation.
+Smart meters are covered by product safety legislation.
 They are not considered a health risk by Public Health England (PHE).